 How Does It Work?

-The Epicor Product Configurator is a rules-based “expert system” that applies a set of “rules” to user inputs.
-Basically, the Configurator designer creates input pages which prompt for user inputs and then execute the rule set to accomplish the tasks listed above.
-The inputs could be very simple, such as “yes / no” questions or a selection from a list, or more complex requiring users to enter measurements or other alpha-numeric data.
+The Epicor® Kinetic Product Configurator is a rules-based “expert system” that applies a set of “rules” to user inputs.
+Basically, the Configurator designer creates input pages that prompt user inputs and then executes the rule set to accomplish the tasks listed above.
+The inputs could be very simple, such as “yes/no” questions or a selection from a list, or more complex requiring users to enter measurements or other alpha-numeric data.
 The output could be a unique product design, a standard configuration, or something in between.
 The output may also include a “smart string” which can be used as a part number or a means of retrieving a unique configuration of an item.

 The “rules” can do many different things, such as

 1. Specify when to include or exclude an option or subassembly.